 Stopping Diarrhea Before It Starts

-The antibiotic rifaximin is under consideration for approval by the FDA and is expected to be marketed under the commercial name Xifaxan after
+The antibiotic rifaximin is under consideration for approval by the FDA and is expected to be marketed under the commercial name Xifaxan after approval.

-of diarrhea since 1987 and is currently approved for use in 17 countries
+Rifaximin has been used in other countries for the prevention of diarrhea since 1987 and is currently approved for use in 17 countries worldwide.

-the drug vs. placebo in a group of about 200 U.S. college students who traveled to Guadalajara, Mexico.
+In the study, presented this week at a meeting of digestive disease experts, researchers compared the effects of preventive treatment with the drug vs. placebo in a group of about 200 U.S. college students who traveled to Guadalajara, Mexico.